What makes ASM unique?

 There are many things that we think make us unique in Milan, here are just a few:

 - Very international student body with 50+ nationalities

 - Modern, clean, spacious facilities - all in one campus

-- Strong focus on academics - IB Diploma program, advanced Math classes, SATs
+- Strong academic focus - IB Diploma program, advanced math classes, SATs

 - 7 state-of-the art science laboratories

 - Motion picture film studio complete with green screen and editing room

 - One of the most technologically advanced schools in Europe (laptop program, wi-fi, netbooks, robotics, maker space, movie-making etc)